 - Prefer calorie-and-carbohydrate-dense junk food that has high sodium levels and less nutritional value.

 - Have imbalanced blood sugar levels, possibly due to ADHD/ASD overlap.

-- Have restricted diets due to food selectivity or food aversion, or “picky eaters.”
+- Have restricted diets due to food selectivity or food aversion, aka “picky eaters.”

 - Have a weaker immune system due to hypersensitivity, autoimmunity, or inflammation.

-- Have increased nutritional needs based on low iron, zinc, calcium, fiber, folic acid, and vitamins A, C, D, E, K, B6, and B12.
+- Have increased nutritional needs based on low levels of iron, zinc, calcium, fiber, folic acid, and vitamins A, C, D, E, K, B6, and B12.

-While there isn’t one specific diet that's recommended for people who have autism, there are some foods that may reduce the symptoms of autism and have positive side effects.
+While there is no “one-size-fits-all” diet for autism, there are certain diets, supplements, and foods that may have positive side effects.

 Good Foods for Autism

 While there is no “one food” that is best for an individual on the autism spectrum, consuming a wide variety of foods and food groups can help improve nutritional intake and prevent nutrient deficiencies, such as zinc and Vitamin D. We recommend including the following foods in your child’s diet:

 - High quality proteins such as pastured chicken and eggs, grass-fed beef, and wild-caught salmon.